 “The Bathurst 1000 is about the drivers, it’s about the fans, it’s about the Mountain, it’s about story-telling.
 I’m really proud to accept this on behalf of the story we told in 2017 on Ten, especially from Mark Larkham, who told the story of one lap like it’s never been told before, edited by Aaron Hare”, White said after receiving the award.

-With the Supercars and Ten Network partnership set for this year’s race once again, the 2018 edition of the Supercheap Auto Bathurst 1000’s TV broadcast is guaranteed to have plenty of good images and stories for the viewers.
+With the Supercars and Ten Network partnership set for this year’s race once again, the 2019 editions of the Supercheap Auto Bathurst 1000’s TV broadcast is guaranteed to have plenty of good images and stories for the viewers.
 The action starts on October 4 and runs through the weekend, with the race happening on October 7.